-When soaking after this, I advise using colour catchers to suck up the last bits of dye that may come out.
+After these 2 steps you should have gotten rid of the bulk of the excess that was causing the crocking.
+When soaking after this, I advise using color catchers to suck up the last bits of dye that may come out.
 Depending on where you are located, they are sold in most bigger stores and there are a few brands out there (Dylon, Formil, Vanish, Shout, etc).
 You may need to rinse and soak more than once.

-TLDR: Mild bleeding is common in all hand dyed yarn and if you have a skein with a ridiculously bright color, super dark colors, or speckles, play it safe by rinsing the skein in cold water and some wool wash (a small amount of dish washing liquid works too) and let it dry.
+BleedingTLDR: Mild bleeding is common in all hand dyed yarn and if you have a skein with a ridiculously bright color, super dark colors, or speckles, play it safe by rinsing the skein in cold water and some wool wash (a small amount of dish washing liquid works too) and let it dry.

-There are a multitude of reasons yarn can bleed and some of the (bright*) colorways may bleed because of their chemical makeup.
+There are a multitude of reasons yarn can bleed and some of the (bright) colorways may bleed because of their chemical makeup.
 To use the hair example again: You know how it always seems that when you wash your hair a few days after dyeing it, it feels as if there is more dye coming out then when you initially dyed it?

-Because of the speckle method I use there are superficial color crystals that will be laying on top of the yarn while the color is setting.
+Because of the speckle method I use there are superficial color crystals that will be laying on top of the yarn while the color is setting in our ovens.
 After setting (which takes about an hour per speckle skein) we take the skein and rinse it thoroughly, usually under a running shower head to blast all the leftover dye crystals away.

 Acid dye is very concentrated however and a single crystal that stays behind may cause the yarn to bleed.

 Bleeding like a Sorority Girl on Halloween NightExcessive bleeding that occurs in the yarn is usually a case of not having the right combination of heat and acid, thus resulting in the dye not 'setting' properly.